 Clients ask us how much does it cost to do a load bearing wall removal?
 The short answer is: $3K for permit, $5-7K per beam for constructor, and finishing costs are the same as a regular reno.
 Additionally, it is very important to clearly understand the what the quote does not include.
 Take your time at this stage as you do not want to get into a cost spiral halfway through your reno.

-INCLUDED NOT INCLUDED
+INCLUDED | NOT INCLUDED |

-Reframing and installation of the new beam and hangers if a flush mount is selected
+Demolition and disposal Installation of temporary support structure during the removal Reframing and installation of the new beam and hangers if a flush mount is selected |

-The removal and rerouting of electrical wiring, HVAC ducts, and plumbing (if necessary)
+The cost of the beam itself The removal and rerouting of electrical wiring, HVAC ducts, and plumbing (if necessary) The installation and finishing of drywall Priming and painting to match your existing décor |

 How Much Does a Load Bearing Wall Removal Project Cost?